Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 Whether you’re searching for something unique or just love the thrill of a good thrift shop adventure, this place is absolutely worth a stop.
 Best of all, every purchase supports furry friends in need, making your shopping trip a win for you and the animals.
 Get Directions

-Humane Society Thrift Shop with open flag in wells, Maine.
+Humane Society Thrift Shop with open flag in wells, Maine. best New England antique stores and vintage markets

-Bitter End Restaurant Wells, Maine in snow.
+Bitter End Restaurant during the summer in Wells, Maine.

 Where to Refuel?